Crowdliness/sheepdewg/README.md

 <!-- start faq -->

-### Why is the library named Tango?
+### Why is the library named Sheepdog?

-The motivation behind this library is that we can make research easier by composing it into well-defined steps.
-What happens when you choreograph a number of steps together?
-Well, you get a dance.
-And since our [team's leader](https://nasmith.github.io/) is part of a tango band, "AI2 Tango" was an obvious choice!
+The starting motivation behind Sheepdog, as a fork of Tango, is just to learn something about the larger process of using Python packages such as Sphinx or Jupyter to develop an AI literature classifier ... at first, we don't expect too much, ie, we are just tickled to now end to have the little guy and we have not even really started even trying to teach our new herding puppy to behave himself ... but long before the dog is useful, we will have learned more than a few things about what it's like to train a new puppy.

-### How can I debug my steps through the Tango CLI?
+### You probably want to start with the Tango CLI?

-You can run the `tango` command through [pdb](https://docs.python.org/3/library/pdb.html).
+Think about how you can debug your own steps by running the `tango` command through [pdb](https://docs.python.org/3/library/pdb.html).
 For example:

 ```bash
 python -m pdb -m tango run config.jsonnet